 “It’s a weird relationship,” a Wall Streeter who reportedly knew Epstein told New York at the time.
 “It’s just not typical for someone of such enormous wealth to all of a sudden give his money to some guy most people have never heard of.”

 Wexner told Vanity Fair that he and Epstein “frequently discuss[ed] world trends,” Epstein being skilled in “seeing patterns” in politics and financial markets, Wexner in lifestyle and fashion.

-According to a Vanity Fair source close to Wexner at the time, Wexner trusted Epstein’s instincts so much, he assigned him the power of fiduciary over all of his private trusts and foundations.
+According to a recent report by the Times, Wexner trusted Epstein’s instincts so much, he assigned him power of attorney in July 1991.
+This allowed him to “hire people, sign checks, buy and sell properties and borrow money — all on Mr. Wexner’s behalf.”
 Epstein even took the place of Wexner’s ailing mother on the board of the Wexner Foundation in 1992.
 One person who worked for Wexner also told Vanity Fair that Epstein was involved in “everything,” including litigation around the construction of Wexner’s yacht, Limitless.

 Were they close?

 Beyond finances, the New York profile describes Wexner as being Epstein’s “mentor.”
 A Times article from 1996 calls Epstein his “protégé.”
 And in the Vanity Fair profile, Wexner is also quoted describing Epstein as “a most loyal friend.”

 That said, a spokeswoman for Wexner told the Times on Monday that he “severed ties” with Mr. Epstein about a decade ago.
 A representative for Wexner reiterated this to the Cut on Tuesday as well.

 What about their real-estate connection?